 While there is no cure, lipoedema can be effectively managed through a multidisciplinary, patient-centred approach.
 Key components include:

 Exercise improves mobility and reduces inflammation.
-A 2025 review by Wittenkamp et al. found that tailored exercise, including aquatic therapy, benefits limb function and reduces discomfort.
+Tailored exercise, including aquatic therapy, benefits limb function and reduces discomfort.

 - Compression Therapy